lnihlen/luke.nihlen.us/content/posts/2022-07-09-fast-data-structures-for-sclang.md

 data that suggests a data structure redesign would be the most impactful optimizations I could make on Hadron, but I might not be *that* disciplined.

-Getting to correctness itself seems like a ton of work, so any of this optimization work seems like it will be some time from now.
-My intuition suggests that dictionary optimizations would be impactful, particularly considering that the `Event` class is central to many SuperCollider pattern-based workflows.
+Getting to correctness seems like a ton of work, making this optimization work feel even further away.
+My intuition suggests that dictionary optimizations would be impactful, particularly considering that the `Event` class, central to many SuperCollider pattern-based workflows, derives from `IdentityDictionary`.
 Time will tell.